barbenhamou/NetflixProject/README.md

 ![](ExampleImages/Watch_Movie.png)

-We can look at movies with the search functionality:
+We can also look at movies with the search functionality:

 ![](ExampleImages/Search1.png)